AaronFeng753/Waifu2x-Extension-GUI/README.md

 will download two .ini files and two .jpg files from GitHub and Gitee.
 (Gitee is a copycat version of GitHub in The People's Republic of China, you can disable downloading anything from Gitee by enabling [Ban Gitee] in [Additional settings])

 In conclusion, we won't collect any data from you.
-If you don't trust us, you can read the source code yourself or stop using this software.
 ```

 # 💝Credits💝: